oasis-tcs/odata-specs/odata-protocol/10 Context URL.md

     {context-url}#Collection({type-name}){select-list}

-If a response is a collection of complex types or primitive types that do not represent an individual property of an entity with a canonical URL, the context URL specifies the fully qualified type of the collection.
+If a response is a collection of complex types or primitive types that do not represent an individual property of a canonical member, the context URL specifies the fully qualified type of the collection.

 ::: example